 Ethanol-free gasoline can be difficult to find in the United States in part because of environmental regulations mandating its use.
 For this reason, it’s worth seeking out gas stations with ethanol-free gas to ensure that your Prancing Horse runs as it should.

 Now that you know the fuel type you should use in a Ferrari, perhaps it’s time to buy a Prancing Horse of your own.
-If you already own one and it’s in need of maintenance or repairs, you can schedule service at Continental AutoSports.
-Whether you’re in St. Louis, Indianapolis, or elsewhere in the US, we’re here to help with the full range of your Ferrari needs from our home in the Chicago area.
-Contact Continental AutoSports today to get started!
+If you already own one and it’s in need of maintenance or repairs, you can schedule service at Continental AutoSports Ferrari.
+Whether you’re in Indianapolis, Milwaukee, or elsewhere in the US, we’re here to help with the full range of your Ferrari needs from our home in the Chicago area.
+Contact Continental AutoSports Ferrari today to get started!